Egoism: Revolutionary politics

 Egoist philosopher Nikolai Gavrilovich Chernyshevskii was the dominant intellectual figure behind the 1860–1917 revolutionary movement in Russia, which resulted in the assassination of Tsar Alexander II eight years before his death in 1889.
 Dmitry Pisarev was a similarly radical influence within the movement, though he did not personally advocate political revolution.

 Philosophical egoism has also found wide appeal among anarchist revolutionaries and thinkers, such as John Henry Mackay, Benjamin Tucker, Émile Armand, Han Ryner Gérard de Lacaze-Duthiers, Renzo Novatore, Miguel Giménez Igualada, and Lev Chernyi.
 Though he did not involve in any revolutionary movements himself, the entire school of individualist anarchism owes much of its intellectual heritage to Max Stirner.

 Egoist philosophy may be misrepresented as a principally revolutionary field of thought.
 However, neither Hobbesian nor Nietzschean theories of egoism approve of political revolution.
 Anarchism and revolutionary socialism were also strongly rejected by Ayn Rand and her followers.

 Fascism

-The philosophies of both Nietzsche and Stirner were heavily appropriated by fascist and proto-fascist ideologies.
-Nietzsche in particular has infamously been misrepresented as a predecessor to Nazism and a substantial academic effort was necessary to disassociate his ideas from their aforementioned appropriation.
+The philosophies of both Nietzsche and Stirner were heavily appropriated (or possibly expropriated) by fascist and proto-fascist ideologies.
+Nietzsche in particular has infamously been represented as a predecessor to Nazism and a substantial academic effort was necessary to disassociate his ideas from their aforementioned appropriation.